-3. The regulations apply to importations from all countries.

-4. The PI Regulations are not intended to restrict the quantity or volume of imports.
+- 3. The regulations apply to importations from all countries. - 4.
+The PI Regulations are not intended to restrict the quantity or volume of imports.
 Importers must specify the quantity of goods when seeking to apply for single import permission.
 Ongoing permits can be issued for Schedule 13 goods for projects requiring multiple shipments of goods over a specified period of time.
-Firearm dealers can also be issued ongoing permits for certain Schedule 6 goods.